ufabc-bcc/srbench-competition-2023-track-1-sarma/src/README.md

 # Execution instructions

 1. Position inside the src/ directory.
-The directories at this level are: instances/ and rils/.
+The directories at this level are: instances/ results/ and rils/.
 Directory instances/ holds datasets that are previously rounded to 9 decimals and saved in the tab separated .txt files.

-2. Call run_all.cmd or run_all.sh script depending on whether you use Windows or Linux.
+Directory results/ holds execution results obtained on Windows 10 OS -- Linux OS was not tested.
-If using Linux, you might need to change the accesss rights for this script, i.e. add x (execution) rights.
+Directory rils/ holds program codes.

-Also, you might need to change the name of python executable to python3 on some systems.
+2. Call run_all.cmd on Windows OS.
-The content of run_all.{cmd|sh} file is as follows:
+The content of run_all.cmd file is as follows:

 ```console
 python run.py "instances/srbench_2023" "dataset_1.txt" 180 20